shivannis/xandr-docs-public/xandr-docs/articles/monetize/fee-type.md

 ---
-title: Microsoft Monetize - Fee Type
+Title : Fee Type
-description: The article explains how you can use fee types to categorize fees by purpose. ms.date: 10/28/2023
+Description : When creating a
+ms.date: 10/28/2023
+<a href="partner-fees.md" class="xref">partner fee</a>, you can use
 ---

-# Microsoft Monetize - Fee type
+# Fee Type

-When creating a [partner fee](partner-fees.md), you can use fee types to categorize fees by purpose.
+When creating a
+<a href="partner-fees.md" class="xref">partner fee</a>, you can use
+fee types to categorize fees by purpose.

 Supported types are: